 As it turns out, yes.
-Even though it was just two years ago that Google’s Matt Cutts said otherwise.
+Even though it was just in 2010 that Google’s Matt Cutts said otherwise.

 The good news is that Google’s recent announcement that a web site can be “overly SEO’d” is all part of a bigger plan to keep the web the democracy that it is.
 Over the next few weeks and months, we can expect to see more Google efforts to “level the playing field,” so that great content can still triumph over great content that’s been SEO’d to heck and back.